Eozdur/Libft/README.md

 # Libft
-This is my first project as a student at 42.
-I need to recode several functions from the C standard library, along with some other utility functions that I will use throughout my entire curriculum.
+This first project as a student of 42 will build off of your knowledge from the Piscine.
+You will recode a number of standard C library functions, as well as other utility functions that you will reuse throughout your curriculum